With fixed rates falling to multi-year lows in 2019, many mortgage renewers this year have been pleasantly satisfied with the rates they got.

 “However, these [mortgage rate] increases have been diminishing throughout the year, peaking at 80 basis points in January and falling to just 10 basis points in August,” the BoC noted in its latest Monetary Policy Report.
 So basically, current renewing borrowers are roughly even-Steven with the rate they got five years ago (actually, today’s 5-year rates are a bit below November 2014).

 That said, the rate changes renewers have faced vary greatly with the type of mortgage.
 A variable-rate mortgagor renewing into a similar variable this year has endured a 65-bps rate increase on average, the BoC said.

 “This resulted in a noticeable shift away from variable to fixed-rate mortgages,” it added.

 The following graph illustrates just how much borrowers have been moving away from floating rates.
-The share of variable-rate takers has basically been cut in half, falling from 30 percent to 16 percent for renewers overall.
+The share of variable-rate takers has basically been cut in half, falling from 30% to 16% for renewers overall.

 And here's another big shift.
 Short-term fixed rates have seen major inflows this year.

-As the BoC data shows, renewals into short-term fixed rates jumped from 35 percent to 47 percent in 2019.
+As the BoC data shows, renewals into short-term fixed rates jumped from 35% to 47% in 2019.

 One can speculate as to some of the reasons for this:

-- Variable rates are higher than 5-year fixed rates (unusually so), making them relatively less appealing
+- Variable rates are higher than five-year fixed rates (unusually so), making them relatively less appealing

 - Some short-term fixed rates are materially lower than variable and long-term fixed rates (as low as 1.99% in Ontario for insured mortgages and 2.19% for uninsured)